StructuralNeurobiologyLab/autodoc/README.md

    If calculated very generously: Info_repo = (2000 tokens|1500 words), info_code = (4000 tokens|3000 words) and we use gpt-4-32k then <br>
    max_lno = (32k - 2k - 4k) : 20 = 1300 [lines].

-- The costs can also be estimated using the above estimates.
-See also the [pricing](https://openai.com/pricing) of openai.

-## Repository Structure
+## Repository Files

-The repository contains the following files:
+The `autodoc` repository contains the following files:

+- `gpt_output.py`: Contains the `show_gpt_output` function, which writes the generated docstrings to a file in the specified directory.
+- `main.py`: The main script that orchestrates the entire process of generating and inserting docstrings into a given repository.
-- `create_docstrings.py`: This file contains the main function `create_docstrings` that generates detailed Google format docstrings for a given Python file.
+- `create_docstrings.py`: Contains the `create_docstrings` function, which generates detailed Google format docstrings for each function and class in a given Python file.

-- `config.yaml`: This file stores the OpenAI API key.
+- `gptapi.py`: Contains the `gptapi` function, which generates a GPT output for the given code and command using the OpenAI API.

-- `make_snippets.py`: This file contains the function `make_snippets` that generates code snippets from a file based on the maximum number of lines.
+- `make_snippets.py`: Contains the `make_snippets` function, which generates code snippets from a file based on the maximum number of lines.

-- `gptapi.py`: This file contains the function `gptapi` that generates a GPT output for the given code and command using the OpenAI API.
+- `summarize_repo.py`: Contains the `summarize_repo` function, which analyzes a repository and generates a summary using the gptAPI.

-- `requirements.txt`: This file lists the required dependencies for running the tool.

-- `main.py`: This file contains the main function `main` that orchestrates the entire process of generating and inserting docstrings into a given repository.

-- `clone_source.py`: This file contains the function `clone_source` that clones or copies the source code to the target directory.
+- `clone_source.py`: Contains the `clone_source` function, which clones or copies the source code to the target directory.

-- `summarize_repo.py`: This file contains the function `summarize_repo` that analyzes a repository and generates a summary using the GPT API.

-- `gpt_output.py`: This file contains the function `show_gpt_output` that writes the generated docstrings to a file in the specified directory.
+- `insert_docstrings.py`: Contains the `insert_docstrings` function, which inserts docstrings into a Python file at the appropriate locations.

-- `summarize_file.py`: This file contains the functions `node_info` and `code_info` that extract the class and function definitions from a Python file.
+- `summarize_file.py`: Contains the `gen_shifted_docstring` and `node_info` functions, which extract the definition and docstring of a class or function from an abstract syntax tree node.

-- `insert_docstrings.py`: This file contains the functions `shift_docstring`, `remove_start_end_lines`, and `insert_docstrings` that insert docstrings into a Python file at the appropriate locations.
+- `README.md`: The README file for the `autodoc` repository.

+Please refer to the individual files for more detailed information about their functionality and implementation.

-## Conclusion
+## Bugs

-This tool provides a convenient way to automatically generate detailed Google format docstrings for each function and class in a Python repository.
-By utilizing the GPT API, it can generate accurate and context-aware docstrings that can improve code documentation and readability.
+If any errors occur, feel free to write me a message.
+I will try to fix the problem as soon as I can.